A deep dive into... heatmaps

 Chart types can sometimes be summarized into one iconic example.
 Think about the global warming hockey stick chart or the charts by Florence Nightingale, who even had a chart type named after her (#goals).

-In case of heatmaps, this iconic example for me would be this measles vaccination visualization, by The Wall Street Journal.
+In the case of heatmaps, this iconic example for me would be this measles vaccination visualization, by The Wall Street Journal.
 The chart is very straightforward, and its strength lies in its simplicity: it shows the number of reported measle cases per 100k people, for every state in the US, throughout time.
 At one point on the date axis, we see annotation for when the vaccine was rolled out.
 The effect it has on the number of reported cases is undeniable.

 This example uses everything that a heatmap is good at: it gives an initial view of the data and lets you explore information in a wide range.
 It shows patterns, trends, and correlations that give rise to further opportunities to show more specific data or identify outliers.
 It does this by letting you quickly skim the visual and by leading to where the action happens: at the highly saturated, bright colors that at one point quickly turn into muted and pale blues.